signaldatascience/R-curriculum/src/week4/day1/multinomial-logistic-regression.md

 You'll be formally learning about [multinomial logistic regression](https://en.wikipedia.org/wiki/Multinomial_logistic_regression#As_a_log-linear_model) today.

-Previously, you used binomial logistic regression to do *two-class classification*, where you modeled the probability of a binary outcome as being linearly related to a number of predictor variables.
+Previously, you used binomial logistic regression to do *two-class classification*, where you modeled the log probability of a binary outcome as being linearly related to a number of predictor variables.
 The technique of *multinomial logistic regression* is a straightforward extension of this: our outcome variable has more than two categories, and we model the log probability of falling into each category as being linearly related to our predictor variables.

 Multinomial logistic regression is sometimes called *softmax regression*.[^softmax]